Kiriki-liszt/easy_box/README.md

 1. airwindows channel9 - fixed to neve.
 2. Lowcut filter <- might not be used, and not implemented yet.
-3. maag-liftikus eq, but I made it auto adjusted to sample rate.
+3. maag-liftikus eq, but I made it auto adjusted to sample rate and added a 1.2 kHz peak filter for mid-focus control.
 4. airwindows DeBess, fixed filter.
 5. MeowMu compressor.
 Variation of airwindows VariMu comp.
 6. airwindows gate, implemented but gui not made.